 |---|

-Dr. Joy Collins specializes in pediatric general surgery.
-She is affiliated with The Children's Hospital of Philadelphia.
-Dr. Collins attended the University of Maryland School of Medicine and subsequently trained at Hahnemann University Hospital, the University of Pittsburgh Medical Center (UPMC), and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University for residency.
-Patient reviews placed her at an average of 5.0 stars (out of 5).
-Her distinctions include: Philadelphia Magazine's Top Doctors in Pediatric Surgery; Faculty Mentor of the Year, Carilion Clinic General Surgery Resident Group; and "Top Docs for Kids.
+Dr. Joy Collins is a physician who specializes in pediatric general surgery.
+Dr. Collins's clinical interests include minimally invasive surgery, surgical repair, and inguinal hernia.
+The average patient rating for Dr. Collins is 5.0 stars (out of 5).
+Before completing her residency at Hahnemann University Hospital, the University of Pittsburgh Medical Center (UPMC), and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University, Dr. Collins attended medical school at the University of Maryland School of Medicine.
+She has received professional recognition including the following: Philadelphia Magazine's Top Doctors in Pediatric Surgery; Faculty Mentor of the Year, Carilion Clinic General Surgery Resident Group; and "Top Docs for Kids.
+Dr. Collins is affiliated with The Children's Hospital of Philadelphia.